Civil Service Pre-Employment Exam

 Did you know that government employees are less likely to lose their jobs in a recession?
 Even our current pandemic proves that government jobs are the most stable jobs to have in any economic downturn.
 Well, then that begs the question, why don’t more people apply for a government job?

 People don’t apply for government jobs because they can’t pass the Civil Service Exam.
 That’s right!
-The civil service exam scares some people so much they won’t even bother to give a government job a try.
-So let’s talk about the Civil Service Pre-Employment Exam.
+The civil service exam scares some people so much that they won’t even bother to give a government job a try.
+Let’s talk about the Civil Service Pre-Employment Exam.

 What is the Civil Service Pre-Employment Exam